sfu-db/dataprep/README.md

 - **A unified API:** You can fetch data using one or two lines of code to get data from [tens of popular websites](https://github.com/sfu-db/DataConnectorConfigs).
 - **Auto Pagination:** Do you want to invoke a Web API that could return a large result set and need to handle it through pagination?
 Connector automatically does the pagination for you!
 Just specify the desired number of returned results (argument `_count`) without getting into unnecessary detail about a specific pagination scheme.
-- **Smart API request strategy:** Do you want to fetch results more quickly by making concurrent requests to Web APIs?
+- **Speed:** Do you want to fetch results more quickly by making concurrent requests to Web APIs?
 Through the `_concurrency` argument, Connector simplifies concurrency, issuing API requests in parallel while respecting the API's rate limit policy.

 #### How to fetch all publications of Andrew Y. Ng?